Rei-Tw/usock-listener/README.md

 # usock-listener

 Creates and listen to an Unix socket.
-This is made to work with DDNet's logging method, supporting only IPv4 logging.
+This is made to work with DDNet's logging feature (https://github.com/ddnet/ddnet).
+This project supports only IPv4 logging.
 The rest is not handled.

 The Unix socket should always receive data of size 23 bytes.